History of Computer Networks

 - It requires an efficient/skillful handler.

-- It requires an expensive set-up.
+- It requires an expensive setup.

-Applications/Uses of Computer Network
+Applications/Uses of Computer Networks

 - Resource sharing